mitsuba-renderer/drjit/src/python/docstr.rst

     type and backend.
 It fully replicates the NumPy / PyTorch ``matmul`` semantics including batched matrix products, broadcasting of leading batch axes, matrix-vector products, and inner products.
-The optional ``At`` / ``Bt`` flags can be used to transpose the associated matrix operands on the fly.
-The batch rank is limited to 6.
+The optional ``At`` / ``Bt`` flags transpose the associated operand on the fly at essentially no cost on either backend.

     Under the hood, the CUDA backend uses a block-matrix multiplication in which each thread block cooperatively stages tiles of ``A`` and ``B`` through shared memory and accumulates the output tile in registers.
-The CPU backend uses a GotoBLAS-style tiled GEMM parallelized across cores via nanothread, with an inner microkernel that the compiler auto-vectorizes into SIMD.
-Broadcasts along batch dimensions are consumed directly by the kernel via zero strides, and under automatic differentiation the reverse-mode gradient of a broadcast operand folds its sum-over-batch into the backward GEMM's contraction — so no expanded copy of a broadcast operand is materialized in either the primal or the derivative.
+The CPU backend uses a GotoBLAS-style tiled GEMM with a vectorized microkernel, parallelized over both axes of the output tile grid via nanothread, so shapes with few output rows still use every core.
+    Broadcasts along batch dimensions are consumed directly by the kernel via zero strides, and under automatic differentiation the reverse-mode gradient of a broadcast operand folds its sum-over-batch into the backward GEMM's contraction, so no expanded copy of a broadcast operand is materialized in either the primal or the derivative.

+    Half-precision inputs are multiplied and summed in single precision throughout the reduction; the result is narrowed to half precision only at the final store.

     Note that the CUDA implementation does not use the tensor cores available on recent NVIDIA GPUs, which can greatly accelerate